Yoshiaki Yatsu

-Yoshiaki Yatsu (谷津嘉章 Yatsu Yoshiaki, born July 19, 1956) is a Japanese professional wrestler, amateur wrestler and mixed martial artist.
+Yoshiaki Yatsu (谷津嘉章 Yatsu Yoshiaki, born July 19, 1956) is a Japanese semi-retired professional wrestler and amateur wrestler and former mixed martial artist.
 He is known for being one-half of the first-ever All Japan Pro Wrestling World Tag Team Champions with Jumbo Tsuruta, having won the NWA International Tag Team Championship and the PWF Tag Team Championship, and unifying the two titles.

 Amateur wrestling career

 1976 Summer Olympics

 At the age of 20, Yatsu competed in freestyle wrestling at the 1976 Summer Olympics in Montreal.
 He did not place in the tournament.

 1980 Summer Olympics

 He would have participated in the 1980 Summer Olympics in Moscow, but Japan chose to follow the American-led boycott.

 Controversial IOC Banishment

 In 1986 Yatsu took a hiatus from professional wrestling in order to one last time chase his Olympic dream.
 However, after winning a Japanese National Championship in the super heavyweight division in 1986 and while training for the 1987 Asian Wrestling Championships, the International Olympic Committee declared that Yatsu was a professional athlete and banned him from not only that competition, but also from the 1988 Summer Olympics.
 The decision stunned many people, but Yatsu didn't file an appeal.